I blame Pinterest for this one.

-I saw these awe.some curtains on Pinterest back in the summer or fall, not sure when, but loved them when I saw them.
+I saw these awesome curtains there back in the summer or fall, not sure when, but loved them when I saw them.

-Aren't these abso gorgeous??
-I love the mix of reds and black/white.
-And the best part about these curtains?
-Absolutely no sewing involved.
 So I thought, I could do this.
-I could so do this and not even break a sweat.
+I could totally do this and not even break a sweat.

-Unless, its just me that had a problem with this menial design project and that’s why it seemed so simple.
+Unless, it’s just me that had a problem with this menial design project and that’s why it seemed so simple.
 Because in all reality, it probably isn’t something too hard for someone who spent two years at design school.
-But for a stay at home mom of two with an associate degree in science/ early childhood ed?
-Yeah, lets just say I would take Statistics all over again than go back and re-create this curtain project.
+But for a stay at home mom of two with an associate degree in science?
+Let’s just say I would take Statistics all over again rather than go back and re-create this curtain project.

-In all honesty, I needed window treatments in my living room anyway since my old Target un-lined curtains were ruined from years of sun beating down on them so this was a project of necessity not just one to create something new for the blog.
+In all honesty, I needed window treatments in my living room anyway since my old Target un-lined curtains were ruined from years of sun beating down on them.
+So this was a project of necessity not just one to create something new for the blog.
 But, and big but here, I also wanted to step outside my comfort zone a little too by creating something other than a cute accent piece for the kids room or a sign for the kitchen.
-This was an actual big girl project that was gonna take more blood, sweat, tears and moola than I usually am comfortable using.
+This was an actual big girl project that was going to take more blood, sweat, tears and money than I usually am comfortable using.

-Last Saturday, my bestie Christine and I got out of the house sans children thanks to her hubs Keith.
-Forever indebted to this man and my hubs collectively for letting us get out alone here and there.
+Last Saturday, my friend and I got out of the house sans children thanks to her husband.
+Forever indebted to this man and my husband collectively for letting us get out alone here and there.